-Traveling for the holidays can bring with it a mix of emotions—from excitement to dread.
-Excited about seeing family and friends, but dreading the long lines at the airport, delays, and weather concerns.
+Traveling for the holidays can bring on a mix of emotions — from excitement to dread.
+You’re excited about seeing family and friends, but dreading the long lines at the airport, unexpected delays, and the possibility of inclement weather.

 Here are some suggestions on how to take the “dread” out of traveling.

 - Nonstop flights are your best option.
 Connecting flights may be cheaper, but you increase the risk of weather-related delays and missing connecting flights.
 If you book a connecting flight, avoid tight connections, and if possible, choose an airport with warmer weather.

 - Avoid flying on peak travel days (the Wednesday before Thanksgiving or the Sunday after).
 Peak travel around Christmas depends on the day of the week it falls on.
 Flights on the day of Thanksgiving, Christmas Eve or Christmas will usually be less expensive and less crowded, but may not fit into your plans.

 - Early morning or late night flights usually equates to fewer people at the airport.
 Flight statistics show early morning flights have a better on-time performance.

 - Reserve your seats in advance, especially if traveling with friends or family.